tcp-direct/database/bitcask/README.md

 func (s Store) ValueExists(value []byte) (key []byte, ok bool)
 ```
 ValueExists will check for the existence of a Value anywhere within the
-keyspace, returning the Key and true if found, or nil and false if not found.
+keyspace; returning the first Key found, true if found || nil and false if not
+found.